swordev/suid/README.md

 With this smart target in mind, the project avoids becoming another library that could fall into oblivion, avoiding all its complexities, developing under the shadow of MUI.

-## Notice

-The main branch will be locked due to [SolidHack 2022](https://hack.solidjs.com).
-New changes will be pushed to the [develop](https://github.com/swordev/suid/tree/develop) branch (https://next.suid.io).

-If you want to support the project, you have the possibility to do so [here](https://hack.solidjs.com).

 ## Installation

 ```sh